 Dr. Phillips has served as a journal reviewer for such publications as Law and Human Behavior, Justice Quarterly, and Youth and Society.
 She is a member of the American Society of Criminology (ASC), American Criminal Justice Society (ACJS), the Society for the Study of Social Problems (SSSP) and the Society for the Psychological Study of Social Issues (SPSS).

 Dr. Phillips loves to teach, specifically teaching statistics, quantitative research methods, and criminological theory.
-She enjoys watching her students learn the techniques necessary to answer their own questions about the world through conducting their own research.
+She enjoys watching her Criminal Justice students learn the techniques necessary to answer their own questions about the world through conducting their own research.